How to Use a Fish Tape for Pulling Wire Through Conduit

 Key Takeaways for Safe and Compliant Wire Pulling

 - Respect Conduit Fill Limits: Never exceed the maximum fill percentages outlined in the National Electrical Code (NEC).
+Use a conduit fill calculator and refer to Chapter 9 guidance.

 - Communicate: Effective communication between the puller and the feeder is essential for a smooth and safe cable pull through.